Link your Identity Provider - Azure Active Directory

 Prepare the Active Directory Domain Services (AD) Groups

-Stax has three roles; admin, user, and readonly.
+Stax has four roles; Admin, Cost & Compliance admin, User, and Read Only.
 You can use Azure AD to specify these roles at login time.
-For this purpose, you'll need to create and populate three AD groups.
+For this purpose, you'll need to create and populate four AD groups.

-In the examples below, we'll use the following three group names:
+In the examples below, we'll use the following four group names: